top of page

 b.
 Exodus.

-Exodus reveals the details about the Hebrews escaping from Egypt under the leadership of Moses.
+Details about the Hebrews escaping from Egypt under the leadership of Moses are told in Exodus.

-In the past several years, which version has been outselling the King James Bible?
+22. In the past several years, which Bible version has outsold the King James Bible?

 The King James Version has currently fallen to the number 4 spot for Bible sales.